borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                       :thickness 5.0))
 ```

-Well, people want beleive us it is a snake, so I guess we need to leave a note for them to not
+Well, people won't beleive us it is a snake, so I guess we need to leave a note for them to not
 confuse it for bezier curve with animated control points!

 ```common_lisp